HaliteChallenge/Halite-II/website/learn/tutorials/improve_your_bot.md

                     command_queue.append(hlt.dock(ship, planet))
     ```

 9. If we’re not in range to dock, we keep moving towards the planet until we can dock.
 Here, we use the `move_to` helper, which takes the angle and the thrust we want to use, and adjusts the angle to avoid collisions.
-Instead of hardcoding a thrust, we specify that the thrust is equal to the drag force, which is the fastest we can move without having to deal with inertia.

     ```python
                 else:
                     command_queue.append(
-                        hlt.move_to(ship, angle, hlt.GameConstants.DRAG))
+                        hlt.move_to(ship, angle, 1))

                 break
     ```